-This recipe, which is from my first book Indian Restaurant Curry at Home Volume 1, should make enough for four to six people to eat with poppadoms alongside other dips.
+This recipe, which is from my Curry Compendium and my first book Indian Restaurant Curry at Home Volume 1, should make enough for four to six people to eat with poppadoms alongside other dips.
 Simply scale the ingredients up or down to adjust the yield.

 Buy the Books

 - 1 medium Brown Onion.
 Red Onion can be used instead, or a combination of the two

 - 1½ tsp Mint Sauce.
 Use the jarred variety with vinegar, and not sweet mint jelly.
 Alternatively use 1-

 - 2 TBSP fresh Mint

 - ¼ tsp Kashmiri Chilli Powder (optional, for colour and a little warmth)

 - 1½ tsp Mango Chutney.
 If you don’t like the lumpy bits, crush them smooth with a fork before adding

 - 1 tsp Kalonji (Nigella) seeds (optional)

 - ½ tsp Beetroot Powder or ¼ tsp Red Food Colouring (optional)